ISP arrests two local women on drug charges

-ANDERSON – An Anderson woman with an extensive criminal history was arrested Friday by the Indiana State Police on several felony drug charges.
+ANDERSON — An Anderson woman with an extensive criminal history has been arrested by Indiana State Police on several felony drug charges.

-ISP trooper Nick Albrecht stopped a car being driven by Briannah Breeze Synder, 29, 300 block of Golf Club Road, Anderson, and passenger Carrie Joan Garrett, 42, 2400 block of Lincoln Street, Anderson, near the intersection of 12th and Louise streets.
+ISP Trooper Nick Albrecht stopped a car Friday being driven by Briannah Breeze Synder, 29, 300 block of Golf Club Road, Anderson, near the intersection of 12th and Louise streets.

+Her passenger was Carrie Joan Garrett, 42, 2400 block of Lincoln Street, Anderson.

-Albrecht noticed signs of criminal activity in the car and requested assistance by Trooper Michael Thiron and his canine, Yana.
+Albrecht noticed signs of criminal activity in the car and requested assistance from Trooper Michael Thiron and his canine, Yana.

-According to a press release, Yana had a positive indication of narcotics in the vehicle and officers found methamphetamine, a pipe, two syringes and pills.
+Yana had a positive indication of narcotics in the vehicle, according to a news release.
+Officers found methamphetamine, a pipe, two syringes and pills.

 Garrett had outstanding warrants for possession of methamphetamine and possession of a controlled substance.

-Snyder was arrested on felony charges of possession of methamphetamine and possession of a controlled substance and a misdemeanor charge of possession of a controlled substance.
+Snyder was arrested on felony charges of possession of methamphetamine and possession of a controlled substance plus a misdemeanor charge of possession of a controlled substance.

 Garrett was arrested on felony charges of possession of methamphetamine, possession of a syringe, identity deception and a misdemeanor charge of possession of paraphernalia.